What is a cutaneous horn?

-Cutaneous horns (cornu cutaneum) are hard conical projections from the skin, made of compact keratin.
+A cutaneous horn (cornu cutaneum) is a hard conical projection from the skin, made of compact keratin.
 They are so named as they resemble an animal’s horn.
 They arise from benign, premalignant or malignant skin lesions.

-- Cutaneous horns are more common in older patients, with the peak incidence in those between 60 and 70.
+- A cutaneous horn is more common in older patients, with the peak incidence in those between 60 and 70.